-The original group, which included Claude Monet, Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille, formed in the early 1860s in France.
+The original group, which included Claude Monet, Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille, was formed in the early 1860s in France.
 Additional artists would join in forming their own society to exhibit their artwork after being rejected by the traditional French salons, who deemed it too controversial to exhibit.
 This initial underground exhibition, which took place in 1874, allowed them to gain public favor.

 Again originating from France, this type of art developed between 1886 and 1905 as a response to the Impressionist movement.
-This time, artists reacted against the need for the naturalistic depictions of light and color in Impressionist art.
+This time, artists reacted against the need for naturalistic depictions of light and color in Impressionist art.
 As opposed to earlier styles, Post-Impressionism covers many different types of art, from the Pointillism of Georges Seurat to the Symbolism of Paul Gauguin.

 Not unified by a single style, artists were united by the inclusion of abstract elements and symbolic content in their artwork.
-Perhaps the most well-known Post-Impressionist is Vincent Van Gogh, who used color and his brushstrokes not to convey the emotional qualities of the landscape, but his own emotions and state of mind.
+Perhaps the most well-known Post-Impressionist is Vincent van Gogh, who used color and his brushstrokes not to convey the emotional qualities of the landscape, but his own emotions and state of mind.

 A truly revolutionary style of art, Cubism is one of the most important art movements of the 20th century.
 Pablo Picasso and Georges Braque developed Cubism in the early 1900s, with the term being coined by art critic Louis Vauxcelles in 1907 to describe the artists.
 Throughout the 1910s and 1920s, the two men—joined by other artists—would use geometric forms to build up the final representation.
-Completely breaking with any previous art movement, objects were analyzed and broken apart, only to be reassembled into an abstracted form.
+Completely breaking from any previous art movement, objects were analyzed and broken apart, only to be reassembled into an abstract form.

 This reduction of images to minimal lines and shapes was part of the Cubist quest for simplification.
 The minimalist outlook also trickled down into the color palette, with Cubists forgoing shadowing and using limited hues for a flattened appearance.
 This was a clear break from the use of perspective, which has been the standard since the Renaissance.
 Cubism opened the doors for later art movements, like Surrealism and Abstract Expressionism, by throwing out the prescribed artist's rulebook.